-Using WP Fusion you can track abandoned carts in WooCommerce and Easy Digital Downloads, MemberPress, and other WordPress plugins, and follow up on them in ActiveCampaign.
+Using WP Fusion you can track abandoned carts in WooCommerce, Easy Digital Downloads, MemberPress, and other WordPress plugins, and follow up on them in ActiveCampaign.

 There are two ways to do this, either via ActiveCampaign’s Deep Data API (Plus plans and higher), or using the older tag-based method.

 #Deep Data API

 The Deep Data API supports syncing the full cart contents to ActiveCampaign when a customer updates their cart in WooCommerce or Easy Digital Downloads.

 To enable this feature check the box for Sync Carts from the Addons tab in the WP Fusion settings.